bauerjj/bauerjj.github.io/_pages/linux-tips.md

  * Use `ghex2` to visually change some bytes in a binary
  * To find where USB serial devices enumerate as: `ls -l /sys/bus/usb-serial/devices`
  * Use `htop` as a substitute of `top` for more detailed info on system processes
+ * On mounting a single partition within a single image: https://unix.stackexchange.com/a/230632
+     * Be sure the units are correct `sudo parted <my_disk.img> unit s print`

 ### Commandline